 The risk of acquiring yellow fever depends on many factors; location and season of travel, duration of stay, activities while traveling and local rate of virus transmission.

-What is Yellow Fever anyway?
-It is an infectious, febrile disease caused by the yellow fever virus (YFV).
+Yellow Fever (YF) is a serious infectious disease caused by the yellow fever virus (YFV).
 It can present with flu-like symptoms or sometimes cause illness serious enough to result in hospitalization or death.
 There is no specific treatment for yellow fever except what we in medicine like to call “supportive measures”.
 Fortunately, there is a very effective vaccine available that can be used to prevent the disease.

 It is important to note that yellow fever is only found in two regions of the world, in sub-Saharan Africa and the tropical Amazon basin in South America.
 Current YF endemic countries and vaccine recommendations can be found on the CDC (Centers for Disease Control) or WHO (World Health Organization) websites.
 This information is constantly being updated as disease patterns change.